SuperOfficeDocs/contribution/markdown-guide/reuse.md

 * It is [bad for SEO][1].
 * It is bad for link equity.

-A user generally finds a way in one of these ways:
+A user generally finds content in one of these ways:

 * Direct link from Help, FAQ, or another topic.
 * Via a search engine such as Google or Bing.